chrislaughlin/gift-exchange/README.md

 * The match retrieval area, allows users to get who they have been matched.
 The user will only get a match once the matches have been done via the admin panel.
 * The admin panel, this allows any admin (the admins must be added to the db).
 The admin has the ability to trigger the matches once the matches have been made the users can the obtain a match.
+To access the admin panel add `?admin` to the end of the page url

 ### Setting up the database
 To use the application you first need to set up a mongodb instance and configure the instance in the application.
 This can be done